What is Roundup (Glyphosate)?

-Some reports, particularly one issued by the European Food Safety Authority (EFSA), have concluded that glyphosate in Roundup was “unlikely to pose a carcinogenic hazard to humans.”
-Differences in evidence may be due to types of studies looked at by the EFSA that examined the effects of glyphosate alone, as opposed to other reports and studies that specifically examined the effects of glyphosate as it is used in Roundup.
+Some reports, particularly one issued by the European Food Safety Authority (EFSA), have concluded that the weed killer was “unlikely to pose a carcinogenic hazard to humans.”
+Differences in evidence may be due to types of studies looked at by the EFSA that examined the effects of glyphosate alone, as opposed to other reports and studies that specifically examined the effects of this substance as it is used in Roundup.

 Roundup Cancer Risks

-A Roundup lawsuit alleges that a farm worker was diagnosed with non-Hodgkin’s lymphoma after years of being exposed to Roundup herbicide.
+A Roundup lawsuit alleges that a farm worker was diagnosed with non-Hodgkin’s lymphoma after years of being exposed to the herbicide.
 According to the American Cancer Society, non-Hodgkin’s lymphoma is a type of cancer that begins in cells known as lymphocytes, which are a part of the body’s immune system and are located in the lymph nodes and other lymphoid tissues.
-There are a wide number of non-Hodgkin lymphomas, and they can affect any person of any age.
-Common signs and symptoms of non-Hodgkin’s lymphoma include:
+There are a wide number of different lymphomas, and they can affect any person of any age.
+Common signs and symptoms include: